talwrii/plugin-repl/README.md

 * `editor` is the editor object.
 You can use this to write to current-file
 * `app` is the application object.
 * `path` is the path of the current note
+* `vaultPath` is the absolute path of the current vault

 You might like to [refer to the plugin documentation](https://docs.obsidian.md/Plugins/Getting+started/Build+a+plugin) at the same time.